-Even today, after so many places I have seen, I still wonder how it is possible that from South America to Asia via Africa, these places are all the same: thousands of small, colourful vehicles screeching with incomprehensible voices take you, crammed with millimetric precision, to every place in the city and province.
+To this day, after so many places seen, I still wonder how it is possible that from South America to Asia via Africa, these places are all the same: thousands of small, colourful vehicles screeching with unintelligible voices take you, crammed with surgical precision, to every place in the city and province.

 It’s 7 a.m. and already hot.
 I have an appointment with Pier, who has volunteered to accompany me to Kalombo, a suburb of the city, to meet Madame Celine and the children to whom she gives shelter and education in her health centre.

-There are many private healthcare facilities in Lubumbashi, although they are very different from our occidental imagery of healthcare.
+There are many private healthcare facilities in Lubumbashi, although they differ greatly from our Western Healthcare imagery.
 They are mostly small buildings with white plaster and a cross on the walls.
 While for the interior one does what one can…

 Madame Celine and Le Merveille health centre

-Born from the idea and enthusiasm of an exceptional woman – Madame Celine – and her husband, Le Merveille health centre has set itself the onerous task of caring for children with genetic cognitive disorders.
-Or, much more frequently, boys with mental disabilities following a late diagnosis of the Drepanocytosis, a hereditary haemolytic disease, but also a consequence of malaria treated badly or too late.
+Born from the idea and extraordinary enthusiasm of an exceptional woman – Madame Celine and her husband, Le Merveille Health Center has set itself the onerous task of caring for boys with genetic cognitive disorders or, much more frequently, boys with mental disabilities as a result of a late diagnosis of Drepanocytosis, a hereditary hemolytic disease but also a consequence of malaria treated poorly or too late.

 Madame Celine, after the death of their young and only daughter suffering from Drepanocytosis due to a lack of medical information, adequate treatment and competent facilities, decided to open, with the help of her husband, a health centre on the edge of town the first diagnosis and primary treatment for this terrible disease.
 After an initial activity of pure diagnosis of Drepanocytosis, they decided to open a training and education centre for boys and girls with cognitive problems caused by the disease.